averagehuman/learn-italian-notes/content/posts/cucina/focaccia-con-olive-verdi-e-rosmarino/index.md

 - a pinch of dried yeast (a scant 1/4 teaspoon)
 - a pinch of sugar (optionally)

-The evening before baking, mix together the above ingredients, cover and leave but don't refrigerate.
+The evening before baking, mix together the above ingredients well, cover and leave but don't refrigerate.

 A pre-ferment will help with the dough's "extensibility", ie. gluten formation.
 It will also improve both final taste and shelf life.
 This is a **poolish** because it has equal quantities of flour and water and so is